 Further, even if we do receive the required approvals, we may not receive them on a timely basis and we may not be able to satisfy the conditions of such approval, if any.
-The failure to receive product approval by the FDA, or any significant delay in receipt thereof, will have a material adverse effect on our business, financial condition or results of operations.
+The failure to receive product approval by the FDA for our Focal One device, or any significant delay in receipt thereof, will have a material adverse effect on our business, financial condition or results of operations.
 See "-Our clinical trials for products using HIFU technology may not be successful" and Item 4, "Information on the Company-HIFU Division-HIFU Division Clinical and Regulatory Status."